collective/collective.geo.wms/README.rst

 ------

 First you have to add a WMS Server to your site.
-The initial add form only allows you to enter the url and type of a webservice.
+The initial add form only allows you to enter the URL and type of a webservice.
 The title, description and keywords are taken from the service if it produces a valid response to the getCapabilities query.
-When the server could be successfully added you can change the title, descripton and keywords.
-You are not allowed to change the server url or protocol.
+When the server could be successfully added you can change the title, description and keywords.
+You are not allowed to change the server URL or protocol.
 A list of layers that are available on this server will be requested directly from the server.
 The list of layers will be cached for 100 minutes so if layers are added on the server you may have to wait up to 2 hours for them to refresh.